-The Management Company may also acquire the financial instruments described in the preceding if they are securitized.
-It is also possible for the transactions involving financial instruments to be only partly securitized (as in the case of warrant-linked bonds).
+The respective sub-fund may also acquire the financial instruments described above if they are certificated in securities.
+It is also possible for the transactions involving financial instruments to be only partly securitized (as in the case of war-rant-linked bonds).
 The statements on opportunities and risks apply accordingly to such securitized financial instruments, but with the condition that the risk of loss in the case of securitized financial instruments is limited to the value of the security.